renelindsay/Vexel/README.md

 ## Code Generator

 First, run the vexel_gen.py Python script.
 It downloads the latest Khronos Vulkan headers, and generates the extension loader, (vexel.cpp and vexel.h) from it.
-These files can then be added to your C/C++ project, to load Vulkan and initialize its function ponters.
+These files can then be added to your C/C++ project, to load Vulkan and initialize its function pointers.

 ## Getting Started